maubanel/GMS2-Helper-Packages/cameras/README.md

 `center_lag_cam_create(player_id, [clamp_edges], [cam_distance], [max_cam_speed], [cam_lag])`

-The next parameter that is uniqu is `max_cam_speed`.
-This is the most a camera can move in pixels per frame.
+The next parameter is `max_cam_speed`.
+This is the fastest a camera can move in pixels per frame.
 The lower the number the faster the camera will reposition.
 For really twitchy games you want this to be small.
 For a calm RPG you might want a slower camera so the number should be higher.

 https://user-images.githubusercontent.com/5504953/235548161-86a1af20-6f05-441b-b42f-a506a83fa8c1.mp4